dlitsman/articles/react-reconciler/article.md

 So lets start with defining what exactly do we want to build and types.
 As our goal is to start simple and just build a proof of concept solution we will create a simple type system.

 Can we go deeper and integrate it inside another component?

+Reconciler allows us to build our own object model without any dependencies or DOM.
+Even better react-reconciler comes with typescript types where we can define our own model.
+In our example we will build simple canvas targeted model that will allow simple color and shapes to be drawn on the canvas as well as position.
+So let's define our type system§